lifegraph/arduino-lifegraph/README.md

 ## Installation

-This library dependso on the WiFlyHQ and (optionally) the sm130 library.
+This library depends on the WiFlyHQ and (optionally) the sm130 library.

 ```
 $ mkdir -p ~/Documents/Arduino/libraries